juzcho/Fungible_Token_Crowdsale/README.md

-# Module 21 Challenge: Fungible Token Crowdsale
+# Fungible Token Crowdsale with REMIX and Solidity

 ## Table of Contents